ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 ### [I] Edit events
 Hours should be linked - editing an event should cause a member's hours to change.
 Super user only.
 ### [I] Detail view
-Should include signed up members, and confirmed attended members
+Should include signed up members, and confirmed attended members.
+Confirmed members should be super user only.
 ### [I] List View
+All members should be able to see all public tours
-### [I] Sign up
+### [I] Sign up for tours
 Members need to be able to sign up for events.
-Should send a message confirming sign up.
+Should send a flash message confirming sign up.
 ### [I] Confirm attendance
 Super Users need the ability to confirm that a member attended the event
 ### [I] Deny attendance
-Need the ability to deny attendance - for when a member signed up and that did not attend
+Need the ability to deny attendance - for when a member signed up and that did not attend.
+Super user only
 ### [I] Not needed attendance
 Need the ability to denote that a member showed up, but was not needed.
+Super user only
 ### [I] ?Repeating events
 Repeating events would be super cool - but also very hard to implement
 ### [I] ?Sign up reminders